RockstarLang/rockstar2/codewithrockstar.com/06-flow-control.md

 ---
 ## Conditionals: If / Else

-Conditionals in Rockstar are... odd.
-When they work, they look like perfectly normal English, but they have the same syntactic ambiguities as normal English.

 Consider this instruction:

 > Go to the store.
 If they have oranges, get a dozen, then get some bagels.